How the Fender AB763 Blackface Deluxe Reverb Amp Works

 The AB763 Normal Channel uses .047uF coupling caps which are half the size of the 5E3 Deluxe's very large .1uF coupling capacitors.
 Using .047uF caps trims and tightens the low end and reduces "farting out" which the 5E3 is famous for.
 In contrast the Vibrato Channel uses a 50% smaller .02uF coupling cap.
 Modern, high gain amps use extremely small coupling caps (0.0022uF) to reduce bias drift, blocking distortion and keep the overdrive tone tight.
 See the Tube Amp Overdrive page for more info.
 Some people lower the value of the AB763 coupling cap in only one channel and leave the other channel alone so you can choose between standard AB763 blackface or a tighter, more modern tone.
 Smaller coupling caps can also improve the way the AB763 works with hot humbuckers and FX pedals, especially gain, boost, delay and reverb pedals.

 Another way to modernize the AB763's low end and tighten up the amp is to reduce tube V1A's or V2A's cathode bypass capacitor.
 Both have a 25uF 25v cap that is large enough to boost all guitar frequencies.

 After the coupling cap the guitar audio signal flows through a 220k mixing resistor.
 The Vibrato Channel also has a 220k mixing resistor.
 These two resistors prevent interaction between the two channels when their signal streams are merged just before the phase inverter.

 The signal then flows to V6, the Long Tail Pair (LTP) Phase Inverter (also called cathode-coupled phase inverter).
 The LTP phase inverter is the most popular phase inverter in guitar amplifiers due to its large output voltage swing and sweet overdrive tone.
-Unlike the non-amplifying cathodyne phase inverter in the 5E3 Deluxe the LTP phase inverter not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about half of what two normal triode gain stages would.
+Unlike the low gain cathodyne phase inverter in the 5E3 Deluxe the LTP phase inverter not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about 1/2 of what a normal triode gain stage (gain of around 30).
 This added gain gives its output more voltage swing to drive power tubes to a fully distorted state.
 The LTP is a true differential amplifier and uses both halves of a dual triode tube.